-At Whole Foods I love their Halibut when they have it and their fresh farmed salmon fillets.
+At Whole Foods trust their fresh farmed salmon fillets.
 They are always – always great.
 Consistently fresh, buttery in texture and flavorful.

 And for everything else?
-I’m ill informed and don’t have a clue on how to purchase.
-As you’ll find out below, I need to spend more time talking with Evan at the seafood counter at my Highlands Ranch Whole Foods.
+Get to know your fish monger, like Evan at the seafood counter at my Highlands Ranch Whole Foods.

 With that said, let’s talk about the Salmon Filets I buy at Whole Foods.
 I decided to ask Evan just why their Salmon is so good.
 Always consistently beautiful in appearance, fresh tasting and with a melt in your mouth buttery texture.
 I’m glad I did, here’s what I learned.